 - Education: What will the child’s formal schooling look like?

 - Religion: Will the child continue or begin to receive religious training?

 When deciding legal custody for a child in Michigan, the court bases its decision on what is in the best interests of the child.
 Making this decision in finality is very difficult, so the court reserves the right to adjust or modify decisions about legal custody if new facts emerge or circumstances change for either parent.

 Don’t Go it Alone

 Most parents in the midst of divorce want what is best for their children.
 However, the intensely emotional nature of the event can sometimes cloud judgment.
-The Law Firm of Victoria team of child custody attorneys is experienced in all facets of legal custody hearings and court proceedings.
+The Law Firm of Victoria is experienced in all facets of legal custody hearings and court proceedings.
 Contact us today at (248) 780-1775, and receive an initial consultation on your case for just $85.

 Modifying Child Support Orders in Michigan: When and How

 Avoiding Common Mistakes in Michigan Divorces Involving Child Support